On the Distribution of SINR for Widely Linear MMSE MIMO Systems with Rectilinear or Quasi-Rectilinear Signals: Simulations

-In the next stage, we compared the approximate PDF $f_{\text a}(\tau_j)$ in \eqref{Eq:finalapproxPDF}, with its numerical counterpart, which was illustrated by a histogram computed from $8\times10^5$ independent realizations.
+In the next stage, we compared the approximate PDF $f_a(\tau_j)$, given by \eqref{Eq:finalapproxPDF} in \textit{Theorem 2}, with its numerical counterpart, which was illustrated by a histogram computed from $8\times10^5$ independent realizations.
 In this experiment, we first considered a $2\times2$ MIMO system, and set the SNR $\rho=$ 0 dB, 3 dB, 6 dB, 9 dB, respectively.
-As is shown in Fig. \ref{Fig:WL_SINR_PDF_MGF_PLOT2:SNR}, when $\rho=$ 0 dB, the mismatch between the approximate and simulated PDFs appears around the peak of the PDF curve.
-However, when $\rho\ge$ 3 dB, the approximate PDFs are in good agreement with their respective numerical results in the entire SINR range.
-Next, we fixed the SNR $\rho=3$ dB, and examined the approximate PDF for small-scale and large-scale antenna configurations in Fig. \ref{Fig:WL_SINR_PDF_MGF_PLOT2:SmallAntenna} and Fig. \ref{Fig:WL_SINR_PDF_MGF_PLOT2:LargeAntenna}, respectively.
+As shown in Fig. \subref{Fig:WL_SINR_PDF_MGF_PLOT2:SNR}, when $\rho=$ 0 dB, the mismatch between the approximate and simulated PDFs appeared around the peak of the PDF curve.
+However, when $\rho\ge$ 3 dB, the approximate PDFs were in good agreement with their respective numerical results in the entire SINR range.
+Next, we fixed the SNR $\rho=3$ dB, and examined the approximate PDF for small-scale and large-scale antenna configurations in Fig. \subref{Fig:WL_SINR_PDF_MGF_PLOT2:SmallAntenna} and Fig. \subref{Fig:WL_SINR_PDF_MGF_PLOT2:LargeAntenna}, respectively.
 In both the figures, the high accuracy of those approximate PDFs in predicting their empirical counterparts can be observed.
-Moreover, Fig. \ref{Fig:WL_SINR_PDF_MGF_PLOT2:LargeAntenna} shows that, the approximate PDF $f_{\text a}(\tau_j)$ appears to be Gaussian-like in large-scale $64\times64$ and $128\times128$ MIMO systems, as discussed in \textit{Remark 2}.
-To summarize, the condition used to approximate the MGF function $G(s)$ from \eqref{Eq:WL_MGF_EXPR4} to \eqref{Eq:finalMGF}, that is, either the SNR $\rho$ is sufficiently high or the number of receive antennas $N_r$ is sufficiently larger than $\frac{N_t-1}{2}$, is a rather mild one, as the approximate PDF $f_{\text a}(\tau_j)$ is inaccurate only in some special cases, e.g., $\rho=0$ dB and $N_r=N_t=2$.
+Moreover, Fig. \subref{Fig:WL_SINR_PDF_MGF_PLOT2:LargeAntenna} shows that, the approximate PDF $f_a(\tau_j)$ appeared to be Gaussian-like in large-scale $64\times64$ and $128\times128$ MIMO systems, as discussed in \textit{Remark 7}.
+To summarize, the condition used to approximate the MGF function $G(s)$ from \eqref{Eq:WL_MGF_EXPR4} to \eqref{Eq:finalMGF}, that is, either the SNR $\rho$ is sufficiently high or the number of receive antennas $N_r$ is sufficiently larger than $\frac{N_t-1}{2}$, is rather mild, as the approximate PDF $f_a(\tau_j)$ is inaccurate only in some special cases, e.g., $\rho \le 0$ dB and $N_r=N_t=2$.

+We next examined the validity of the proposed outage probability analysis in \eqref{Eq:WL_CDF_EXPR1}.
+In this experiment, three different antenna configurations, $4 \times 4$, $6 \times 6$, $8 \times 8$, were considered, and in each setting, two different target rates, $R$ = 4 bits/s/Hz and $R$ = 8 bits/s/Hz, were used.
+As compared, the outage probability of the whole MIMO system was also considered, given by

+Its numerical examples were conducted in $6 \times 6$ and $8 \times 8$ MIMO systems with a target rate $R=$ 32 bits/s/Hz.
+Each numerical result was obtained by averaging $1 \times 10^8$ independent Rayleigh fading channel realizations.
+As shown in Fig. \ref{Fig:WL_OP_PLOT1}, a good agreement can be observed between each analytic outage probability curve and its empirical counterpart.
+Besides, as expected, an improvement in the outage probability can be obtained either by using a higher target rate $R$ or by considering a larger antenna configuration.